 I am a writer and creator, manager, foodie, and philosopher who yearns for knowledge and varying view points.
 I ride the fence on most things ranging from politics to dinner.
 I love various perspectives on just about everything, but there are a few exceptions where I clearly know where I stand, and on those issues my feet are firmly planted.
 I write about many of those things here.
 But I want to know your experiences and your opinions, too.
-This is why I also consider myself an internet junkie (social media, blogs, news).
-I’m constantly seeking, learning, considering.
+This is why I also consider myself an avid information-seeker.
+I have a incessant drive to learn, consider, and connect.

-I am a Midwestern middle-class white woman with an incredibly open mind, and I realize I am privileged.
-My parents had me when they were very young but have been together ever since.
-They raised two children and built a successful business.
-In fact, you could say my life used to be relatively boring.
+I am a Midwestern woman with an open mind and strong desire to be a better person.
+My parents had me when they were very young but they made it work.
+You could say my life used to be pretty boring.
 I was raised in a loving home where nothing life-altering ever happened – until my high school years, that is, when we lost four young women (all students).
 Two were murdered [in separate incidents]; two were killed in [separate] car accidents.
-Having grown up Catholic, I was already a somewhat philosophical person, but these four years were the beginning of a change in me.
-My peers and I all matured in a lot of ways in response to these tragedies.
-I, personally, became incredibly contemplative, inspecting the intricate dynamics of relationships, faith & religion, the environment… everything.
+The two years in which these tragedies occurred were transformative.
+My peers and I all matured in a lot of ways in response to these traumas.
+I, personally, became incredibly insightful and contemplative, inspecting the intricate dynamics of relationships, faith & religion, the environment… everything.
 And I developed a deeply-rooted, compulsive need to tell people what they mean to me.
 This new way of thinking became a new way of living.

 I graduated with my bachelor’s degree in 2000 and married my best friend in 2001, the year of 9/11.
 Once again, rattled to my core and suffering from mild PTSD half-way across the country, my practical solution to overcoming tragedy was to continue spreading optimism.
-I started blogging.
+In addition to my ministry position at the time, I started blogging.
 A consistent theme quickly emerged, even in the most ridiculous stories: There is good in even the worst of adversity if you’re willing to look for it.